Monday, May 3, 2010

 Picpoul de Pinet

-With Summer knocking at the door, literally with the temperatures of this past week-end, it is time again to focus a bit more on crisp Whites, thirst quencher Rosé(s) and light, fresh Reds.
-Among my favorite whites for Spring and Summer, Picpoul de Pinet wines are surely great contenders: fresh, vivid, light, uncomplicated and versatile, and more importantly totally inoffensive.
+With Summer knocking at the door, "literally" with the temperatures of this past weekend, it is time again to focus a bit more on crisp Whites, thirst quencher Rosé(s) and fresh light Reds.
+Among my favourite whites for Spring and Summer, Picpoul de Pinet wines are surely great contenders: fresh, vivid, light, uncomplicated and versatile, and more importantly, totally inoffensive.

-Yes, inoffensive, because I think that in comparison, a white stinking of non-integrated new oak and full of alcohol above 13.5-14 degrees is really offensive to me, especially when it is humid and “suffocatingly” hot in the street of New York.
+Why inoffensive?
+Because I think that, in comparison, a white stinking of non-integrated new oak (e.g. some Californian chardonnay) and full of alcohol (i.e. above 13.5-14 degrees) is really offensive to me, especially when it is humid and “suffocatingly” hot in the streets of New York.

-“Les Vignobles Montagnac” makes a tremendous Picpoul de Pinet for a tremendous price; which also another reason to choose a Picpoul de Pinet, it will also be inoffensive for your wallet.
+“Les Vignobles Montagnac” makes a tremendous Picpoul de Pinet for a tremendous price, another reason to choose a Picpoul de Pinet.
+It will also be inoffensive for your wallet.
 Two good reasons to discover this little wine!

-This is the greatest white wine region of Languedoc: a limestone plateau rising sunny covered with vineyards and fragrant bush ordered, dotted with high pine forests.
+This is one of the greatest white wine regions of Languedoc: a limestone plateau exposed to the rising sun, covered with vineyards and fragrant bushes, dotted with high pine forests.

 Les Vignobles Montagnac

-Montagnac is a little village located in the northern part of the Picpoul de Pinet appellation, about 15 kilometers (driving) north of the village of Pinet and about 6 kilometers northeast of Pézenas.
+Montagnac is a little village located in the northern part of the Picpoul de Pinet appellation, about 15 kilometres (driving) north of the village of Pinet and about 6 kilometres northeast of Pézenas.

-When it was built, Montagnac was the largest vinification facility in the Hérault.
-Its vineyards stretch from the banks of Thau Lagoon to the foothills of the mountains on the right bank of the River Hérault.
+When it was built, Montagnac was the largest vinification facility in the "Hérault" department.
+Its vineyards stretch from the banks of the "Bassin de Thau" to the foothills of the mountains on the right bank of the Hérault River.

 Les Vignobles Montagnac represents 750 winegrowers, including numerous wine estates.
-Let’s face it, Les Vignobles Montagnac produces about 10% of the entire AOC Picpoul de Pinet, which confer them a leading position in terms of production, but also quality.
+Let’s face it: Les Vignobles Montagnac produces about 10% of the entire AOC Picpoul de Pinet, which confers them a leading position in terms of production but also quality.

 2008 Les Vignobles Montagnac Picpoul de Pinet Montagnac Languedoc Hérault France